JonasXIII/Labyrinth-Clash/Labyrinth-Clash/Movement.md

 * I think default move of 2 would be good where discovering a tile takes 2 movement, but if you only have one movement left you can still discover

 Is every room equally easy to move through or do some rooms take more movement?

-Is discovering a room as easy as just moving to it?
-* Maybe it takes two movement to do that